 Leni: Usually we go as soon as the new month comes; the next visit will be November 1, and there will be two visits left after that.
-We try to space the visits out so there isn't a whole long period between two visits, but usually John gets so frustrated not being able to talk to anybody that he'll want us to come all in the first week.
+We try to space the visits out so there isn't a whole long period between two visits, but usually John gets so frus-trated not being able to talk to any-body that he'll want us to come all body that he'll wa in the first week.